 Primary Health Care Nursing

-Sydney Nursing School's new Primary Health Care program is designed to meet the educational needs of registered nurses who currently work in or aspire to work in primary health care, whether in the community or hospital based.
+Sydney Nursing School's new Primary Health Care Nursing program is designed to meet the educational needs of registered nurses who currently work in or aspire to work in primary health care, whether in the community or hospital based.

 In line with Australia’s first Primary Health Care Strategy, Building a 21st Century Primary Health Care System, a primary health care philosophy is increasingly informing the delivery of care both in Australia and internationally.
 This philosophy focuses on people and their individual health needs receiving accessible and equitable care and which may require inter-disciplinary collaboration across health and social care sectors.
 This same philosophy underpins Sydney Nursing School’s new Primary Health Care Nursing program.

 A suitably educated primary health care focused workforce is in short supply across all health care sectors in Australia and internationally.
 With the rising incidence and prevalence of chronic diseases and multi-morbidities, compounded by an ageing population, the need for a primary health care workforce equipped with the knowledge and skills required to provide chronic and complex care is greater than ever before.